MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-KT-Module6.md

 T = \frac{\bar{x} - \mu_0}{SE(\bar{x})},
 $$
     If the conditions for the sampling distribution of $\bar{x}$ to follow an approximate normal distribution are met, and if the true value of $\mu$ is equal to the null value of $\mu_0$, the standardized sample mean, $T$, will have an approximate $t$-distribution with $n-1$ degrees of freedom.

+\newpage

-* The following R code is used to find the p-value using theory based methods for a single quantitative variables.
+* The following R code is used to find the p-value using theory based methods for a single quantitative variable.

     * `pt` will give you a p-value using the $t$-distribution with $n-1$ df (enter for `yy`)